bakerj7/3308_TeamProject/TESTING.md

     4. User can open/view a list of movies

 ### Expected result
 User has navigated and opened an existing list
 ### Actual result
-    xxx
+N/A
 ### Status (Pass/Fail)
-    Pass
+N/A
 ### Notes
 N/A
 ### Post-conditions
 View of existing movie list